rbcorx/CarND-Behavioral-Cloning-P3/writeup_template.md

 I added the dropout regularization layer to combat overfitting which was added just before the flattening layer as more pathways will have more robust and redundant representations of the useful features in the network.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track like the dirt trail after the bridge and to improve the driving behavior in these cases, I collected some more recovery data in the problem areas, teaching the car how to recover back to center in such cases.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
 The vehicle does seem to veer back and forth on the road, which may be due to inaccuracies in choosing steering angles or the normalization of the data.